For Saudi tycoons freed from detention, cheers and a business challenge

 An email to MBC employees seen by Reuters described Ibrahim as “fit and eager to get back”.
 It said he would travel to Dubai in a couple of weeks to get “back in the driving seat”.

 Hokair, meanwhile, is hosting dinners for guests, according to one attendee.
-The stock price of his company, fashion retailer Fawaz Abdulaziz Alhokair Co, is still 13 percent below its level just before he was detained.
+The stock price of his company, fashion retailer Fawaz Abdulaziz Alhokair Co 4240.SE, is still 13 percent below its level just before he was detained.

 “It’s as if he was on a business trip or in a summer holiday or a religious trip.
 He is fully motivated, full of ambitions,” the attendee said.